nosana-ci/docs.nosana.io/docs/programs/staking.md

 ## Accounts

-A number of 3 account types make up for the Nosana Staking programs' state.
+A number of 3 account types make up for the Nosana Staking program's state.

 ### Vault Account